 Side-by-Side Comparison of Top Multilingual LLMs

-GPT-4o is the leader today when it comes to multimodal multilingual use cases.
+GPT-5.1 is the best multilingual LLM today when it comes to multimodal multilingual use cases.
 What sets it apart isn't how well it can understand or speak languages, it's the unconstrained integration of text, voice, and vision processing in real-time.

-We at Azumo have incorporated GPT-4o into various real-time customer interactions and multilingual chat use cases.
+We at Azumo have incorporated GPT-5.1 into various real-time customer interactions and multilingual chat use cases.
 What impresses us most is its smooth multimodal input acceptance, which handles text, voice, and image in a single pass.
-It does, though, need to be orchestrated carefully to prevent token wastage, particularly in multi-turnconversations.
-For our use case, GPT-4o excels when combined with retrieval-augmented generation (RAG) and workflow orchestration libraries such as LangChain.
+It does, though, need to be orchestrated carefully to prevent token wastage, particularly in multi-turn conversations.
+For our use case, GPT-5.1 excels when combined with retrieval-augmented generation (RAG) and workflow orchestration libraries such as LangChain.
 It's perfect for front-line systems but overkill for light internal workloads.

 Key Strengths: